-On her 75th birthday – Assata Shakur: ‘I am a 20th century escaped slave’
+Assata Shakur: ‘I am a 20th century escaped slave’

 My name is Assata Shakur, and I am a 20th-century escaped slave.
 Because of government persecution, I was left with no other choice than to flee from the political repression, racism and violence that dominate the U.S. government’s policy toward people of color.
 I am an ex-political prisoner, and I have been living in exile in Cuba since 1984.